j0eyv/ConditionalAccessBaseline/README.md

 > [!IMPORTANT]
 > Verify the included group(s) and/or add your custom groups which have all internals in it.
 APP_Microsoft365_E5 is added as an example.

+> [!IMPORTANT]
+> Autopilot Device Preparation (v2) enrollment can fail under this policy, resulting in devices getting stuck during OOBE.
+This happens because the automated enrollment process is unable to fulfill the MFA requirement.
+To avoid this issue, add Autopilot Device Preparation users to the exclusion group for this policy.

 ![CA203](./Images/CA203.png)

 ### CA204-Internals-AttackSurfaceReduction-AllApps-AnyPlatform-BlockUnknownPlatforms